apereo/apereo.github.io/_posts/apereo/2018-03-30-apereo-strategy.md

 (what future state are we trying to bring about?)

+**Higher education will collaboratively develop, maintain, and locally implement free and open source software solutions meeting its needs, at all scales, and in all ways.**

 **Higher education will collaboratively develop, maintain, and locally implement free and open source software solutions meeting the needs of higher education.**
 These will be directly valuable (delivering effective user experiences to higher education constituents is awesome) and will be indirectly valuable in the